 A concrete example: buy Kindle ebooks from Amazon using the email address of the person who will read them. […] continuedRead more

 LastPass is the truly essential utility, a free tool to help you remember the passwords that fill our lives.
 Personally, I’ve got LastPass keeping track of a couple of hundred memorized passwords; I have all my address and credit card information memorized so LastPass can fill forms automatically; and I refer to LastPass “secure notes” for other kinds of hard-to-memorize information. […] continuedRead more

 Dell has released the Dell Vostro V130, pictured at left, a slightly updated version of the lovable, ultralight Vostro V13.
 A 13.3” screen, 3 1/2 pounds, vanishingly thin, and priced well under a thousand dollars – I can’t understand why everyone doesn’t have one.
-(We have three in my family.)
-The new model doesn’t have any big changes – an extra USB port, an HDMI port, some new cooling, and a bright red cover in addition to the traditional silver. […] continuedRead more
+(We have three in my family.) […] continuedRead more